TimmyFanantenana/TimmyFanantenana/README.md

 > <div align="right"><em>- Taylor Swift</em></div>

 ### 💭 About Me
-An INFP navigating the digital realm, I blend creativity with technology to build meaningful experiences.
-I believe in the power of code to tell stories and connect people, always seeking the poetry hidden in algorithms and the humanity behind interfaces.
+An INFP navigating the digital realm, blending creativity with technology to build meaningful experiences.
+Always seeking the poetry hidden in algorithms and the humanity behind interfaces.

 ---